 Most public hospitals have complaints liaison officers who can help resolve a complaint.
 If a person is not satisfied with a health service they received, the HC Commissioner asks the person to raise their concerns with the organisation directly, before lodging a complaint with the HC Commissioner.
 Speaking directly with the health service provider is often the quickest and easiest way to resolve complaints.
 If the person remains dissatisfied, then the HC Commissioner may deal with the complaints, as set out below.

-Where there has been a significant problem with management of a health service, a complaint may be made to the Victorian Government Department of Health and Human Services (see ‘Contacts’ at the end of this chapter).
+Where there has been a significant problem with management of a health service, a complaint may be made to the Victorian Government Department of Health.

 Victorian Health Complaints Commissioner